 In this new normal, we are seeing a dramatic increase in video conferencing.
 More and more conversations are taking place over Zoom, be it an online meeting, online lectures, or even family gatherings.
-People prefer to record these zoom meetings because you never know when you would need that recording.
+People prefer this remote working technology to record these zoom meetings because you never know when you would need that recording.

 This blog explains how you can use zoom to share recorded meetings and what are the other alternatives.
 We explain in detail how a video content management system can help you establish a video library to effectively share zoom meetings.

 Download Our Whitepaper on Managing Recorded Zoom Meetings by Filling in the Form Below

 How to Share a Recorded Zoom Meeting directly through Zoom?

 Here, the answer depends on either you are using local recordings or cloud recordings.
 In your free Zoom account, recordings are saved on your pc or local drive.
 While paid zoom users with a cloud subscription have the option of storing recordings on the cloud; through links directly.